AnkushChangole/react-redux-grid/CUSTOMIZATION.md

 ## Purpose
   * Modified react-redux-grid inline edit funtionality
   * Modified repo to pass Save,Cancel and Edit button text as props from the component.
-  * This will help us to implement localization for these button text.

 ## Logic - Save and Cancel Button
-  * For Save and Cancel Button Customization made chanegs in following files.
+  * For Save and Cancel button customization added changes in the following files.

     [File Path: src/components/plugins/editor/Inline.js]